Patrick H. DeLeon

 Patrick Henry (Pat) DeLeon (born January 6, 1943) is an American psychologist, former chief of staff for United States Senator Daniel Inouye and past president of the American Psychological Association (APA).
 He became an aide for Senator Inouye in 1973, when Inouye served on a committee investigating the Watergate scandal, and remained on the senator's staff for 38 years.
 After DeLeon's daughter survived meningitis in 1984, he was involved in the establishment of the Emergency Medical Services for Children program.
-DeLeon helped to create the nursing and pharmacy schools at the University of Hawaii at Hilo.
+DeLeon helped to create the nursing and pharmacy schools at the University of Hawaiʻi at Hilo.

 DeLeon retired in 2011 as Inouye's chief of staff.
 Upon DeLeon's retirement, Inouye credited him with working to improve education in Hawaii and with furthering public awareness of the importance of psychologists, nurses and other health providers.
 He has written nearly 175 peer-reviewed papers and has served as a faculty member at several U.S. universities.
 He received the APA Award for Lifetime Contributions to Psychology in 2009.
 An APA award in DeLeon's name honors a graduate student who contributes to the advancement of pharmacotherapy in psychology.
 He was elected to the Institute of Medicine in 2008.
 He has been named an Honorary Fellow of the American Academy of Nursing.

 Early life

 Patrick DeLeon was born on January 6, 1943, in Waterbury, Connecticut.
 He grew up in Waterbury.
 As a child, DeLeon struggled academically after sustaining unrecognized hearing loss related to a sulfa antibiotic.
 Due to his lip-reading ability, he did not realize the extent of his hearing loss until he was in college.
 DeLeon earned an undergraduate liberal arts degree from Amherst College in 1964.
 He attended graduate school at Purdue University, completing a PhD in psychology in 1969.
-After finishing his PhD, DeLeon moved to Hawaii and took a job with the University of Hawaii at Hilo's Peace Corps training program.
+After finishing his PhD, DeLeon moved to Hawaii and took a job with the University of Hawaiʻi at Hilo's Peace Corps training program.
 He worked for the state's mental health division before returning to graduate school.
-He earned a Master of Public Health (MPH) from the University of Hawaii at Manoa in 1973.
+He earned a Master of Public Health (MPH) from the University of Hawaiʻi at Mānoa in 1973.